Bilibili: Partnership with Sony, original programming, and second stock listing (2019–2021)

 In September 2020, the company launched Bilibili Video Satellite.
-On 3 February 2021, Bilibili announced it had acquired Shanghai Yarun Culture Communications Co., Ltd, the parent company of animation studio Haoliners Animation League and its subsidiaries.
+On 3 February 2021, Bilibili announced that it had acquired Shanghai Yarun Culture Communications Co., Ltd, the parent company of animation studio Haoliners Animation League and its subsidiaries.
 On 23 March 2021, it was reported that Bilibili would raise US$2.6 billion on the Hong Kong stock exchange (HKEX).
 This would be the company's secondary listing, as it is already public on the NASDAQ in New York City.
 On 29 March 2021, Bilibili was listed on the Hong Kong Stock Exchange at an opening price of HK$790.
+In the third quarter of 2022, the number of average monthly active users reached about 332.6 million, including 28.5 million paying users.